forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex-replay-debugger/README.md

 ### Set Up an Apex Replay Debugger Session for a Scratch Org

 If you’re debugging an issue in a scratch org, we provide tools to generate a debug log to replay.
-Enable logging, reproduce your issue, get your debug log from the scratch org, then start a debugging session.
+Enable logging, reproduce your issue, get your debug log from the scratch org, and then start a debugging session.

 1. To enable logging, from VS Code, open the command palette (Cmd+Shift+P on macOS, or Ctrl+Shift+P on Windows or Linux) and run **SFDX: Turn On Apex Debug Log for Replay Debugger**.
 1. Reproduce the scenario you want to debug.
 You can do this by: